4.12. Plotting Functions

 otp.any_plotting_function([obj, obj2], ...)

-Plotting is implemented with matplotlib, so settings like size and dpi can be set globally with the matplotlib.rcParams:
+Plotting uses matplotlib under the hood, so advanced settings, including figure size and dpi, can be set globally with the matplotlib.rcParams dictionary:

 import matplotlib